 The Department of Consumer of Regulatory Affairs (DCRA) has strengthened its consumer protection by streamlining housing code compliance and enforcement activities.
 Enforcement is a key component of safety.
 An efficient process offers landlords timely notice to address potential violations while tenants are informed throughout each stage of the enforcement process.
-Take a look at our NEW Enforcement Process!
+Take a look at our improved Enforcement Process.

 DCRA issues Notices of Infraction (NOIs) to business license holders and property owners that fail to abate commercial, construction and property maintenance code violations; to licensees who violate District licensure requirements, including professional license requirements, or otherwise violate District of Columbia laws, rules, and regulations under the authority of the Department of Consumer and Regulatory Affairs.
 NOIs are filed with the Office of Administrative Hearings (OAH) to prosecute violations to the fullest extent of the law.
 DCRA collects all fines, penalties, and interest associated with violations adjudicated by OAH.

 Additionally, DCRA places liens on properties when violators fail to pay outstanding fines and for the costs associated with the government correcting property violations.

 When DCRA corrects property violations, a lien is levied against the property as a cost incurred for correcting the violations.
 Payment is due immediately.
 To make a payment, use the online payment portal.
 For questions, please email DCRA.Civilinfractions@dc.gov with reference to the Property Address, Square and Lot, and Control Number.